HappySeaFox/sail/README.md

 ## Philosophy

-Philosophy of SAIL is modularization.
+Philosophy of SAIL is modularization and simplicity.

 Image codecs are architectured to be standalone dynamically loaded files.
 Any future hypothetical improvements will be implemented as separate client libraries.
 So a user is always able to choose what to use (i.e. to link against)